COLD: \ˈkōld\adjective, having or being a temperature that is uncomfortably low for humans; not heated.

 The practices have all been laid out in the Qu'ran, Sunnah & Ijmak.
 Very early in the morning, the homes are throughly cleaned, and everyone takes a bath & wears beautiful clothes (women wear sparkling jewelry & bright scarves, and most men wear their traditional doppa cap) - to visit the mosque.
 After prayers, families gather in homes to share a feast of mutton dishes, fruits, traditional cakes, and more!

-and only certain animals are acceptable: goats, cows, camels, oxen, or sheep (healthy & of certain age) - depending on your family's ability.
+There are different kinds of Korban/offerings; not all are compulsory acts.
+Each animal must be slaughtered in a humane way, and only certain animals are acceptable: goats, cows, camels, oxen, or sheep (healthy & of certain age) - depending on your family's ability.
 Acts of charity are highly encouraged and many families give a portion of the meat to the needy.

 Korban is an act of worship, remembering the historical act of obedience of Abraham when God asked him to sacrifice his beloved son on Mt.
 Moriah.
 God provided a substitute sacrifice (a ram) after witnessing Abraham's obedience (Gen 22).